jayarathina/Tamil-Bible-Database/README.md

 **PROJECT STATUS: NOT YET REDY FOR USE**

-Tamil Bible database of the Catholic Bible in MySql and a PHP app.
-It follows [scrollmapper/bible_databases](https://github.com/scrollmapper/bible_databases) number formating for verse numbering.
+Tamil Bible database of the Catholic Bible in MySql and a PHP API.
+It follows [scrollmapper/bible_database](https://github.com/scrollmapper/bible_databases) number formatting for verse numbering.
 But lists deuterocanon as a continuity of old testament.
 The order of the books are persevered as in the print edition.

 ---